 - Create spaces for young people to engage in dialogue through nonviolent methods

 - Pay equal attention to all conflicts in Europe (and beyond).

-The final text of the 50-point call for action will be available on the Youth Sector’s website by Friday 8 July.
+The final text of the 50-point call for action including these and other recommendations formulated by young people will be available on the Youth Sector’s website by the end of this week.